Skip Navigation LinksHomeProgrammesLanguage & CultureTe Reo Māori for Beginners

 Successful completion of Te Reo Māori Beginner programme can further enhance their Te Reo skills with Te Reo Māori Intermediate programme.

-All ākonga have access to the full range of the UCOL on-site facilities such as the library, Learning Hubs, study areas and computer labs.
+All ākonga have access to the full range of the UCOL on-site facilities such as the library, learning hubs, study areas and computer labs.

 Open entry.